TechhDan/Tracking-Locations-API/Readme.md

 ## Authentication
 FourKites offers two authentication methods for the APIs: `Basic` and `Digest`.
-Both of them can be used to authenticate the APIs and in the examples, we will be using `Basic` authentication by default due to its simplicity.
+Both of them can be used to authenticate the APIs, and in the examples, we will be using `Basic` authentication by default.

 To know more about both authentication types, check the links below:
  - **Basic**: [Wikipedia](https://en.wikipedia.org/wiki/Basic_access_authentication "Basic access authentication - Wikipedia") | [FourKites Knowledge Base](https://support.fourkites.com/hc/en-us/articles/115007778968-HTTP-Basic-Authentication "HTTP Basic Authentication")